Robert Ginty: Mid 1970s to 1980: early roles to breakthrough

 Ginty moved to California in the 1970s, where he found frequent work in various series in the mid-1970s.

 In 1974, Ginty acted in And Baby Makes Three.

 In 1976, Ginty acted in Larry Peerce's Two-Minute Warning, and Hal Ashby's Bound for Glory.

 That year on television, he appeared in the NBC television movie John O'Hara's Gibbsville (also known as The Turning Point of Jim Malloy).
 He attained some popularity after finding a steady role starring with Robert Conrad in Baa Baa Black Sheep, a successful television series about the experiences of United States Marine Corps aviator Pappy Boyington and his squadron of misfits during World War II.

 In 1978, Ginty worked again with director Ashby, in a supporting role in Coming Home starring Jane Fonda, Jon Voight, and Bruce Dern (a film which was nominated for eight Oscars).
 That year, he also appeared in John Llewellyn Moxey's television film The Courage and the Passion.

 Around the time he had a recurring role in the series The Paper Chase (1978).

 In 1980, Ginty starred in James Glickenhaus's vigilante film The Exterminator.
 The film is about two Vietnam veterans played by Steve James and Ginty, who live in the Bronx.
 James's character is attacked and paralyzed by a street gang, which turns Ginty's character into a vigilante.
 The film was a success grossing $35 million at the box office launching Ginty's career as an action film leading man.

 That year on television, he acted in "To Your Health" an episode of CHiPs, and "The Accident" an episode of Diff'rent Strokes.

 1981 to 1989: Action film leading man, subsequent roles, and directorial debut

-Moving forward, Ginty had the lead in many action movies including The Act (1982), White Fire (1984), Mission Kill (1986), Programmed to Kill (1987), Three Kinds of Heat (1987), Out On Bail (1989), Codename: Vengence (1989), etc.
+Moving forward, Ginty had the lead in many action movies including The Act (1982), White Fire (1984), Mission Kill (1986), Programmed to Kill (1987), Three Kinds of Heat (1987), Out On Bail (1989), Codename: Vengeance (1989), etc.

 In 1984, he reprised his role in the sequel Exterminator 2.
 However the production was troubled, and the film was significantly re-shot and re-edited.
 The film didn't get good reviews.

 During the 1980s he was a lead in the television series Hawaiian Heat.
 He also had recurring role in Simon & Simon, and Falcon Crest.

 In 1989, Ginty starred and directed The Bounty Hunter.
 Also that year he acted in Joan Micklin Silver's Loverboy.